JessieArr/dancers-code-blog/_posts/2020/2020-9-30-notes-on-test-naming.md

 ---
-title: Writing a New Post
+title: Notes on Test Naming
-author: Cotes Chung
+author: Shawn
-date: 2019-08-08 14:10:00 +0800
+date: 2020-09-30 12:00:00 -0600
-categories: [Blogging, Tutorial]
+categories: [Test Automation]
-tags: [writing]
+tags: [Test Automation, Naming]
 ---

 > There are only two hard problems in programming: cache invalidation, naming things, and off-by-one errors.